-Under the Furlough Scheme, employers can claim a grant that covers 80% of their usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and pension contributions (up to the level of the minimum automatic enrolment employer pension contribution).
+Under the Furlough Scheme, from 1 March to 31 July 2020, employers can claim a grant which covers 80% of a furloughed employee’s monthly wages, up to a monthly cap of £2,500, as well as employer NICS and pension contributions on those wages (up to the level of the minimum automatic enrolment employer pension contribution).
 The government has produced a calculator for the purposes of calculating usual monthly wage costs here.

-However, unless you have a lay-off or short-time working clause in contracts of employment that you could utilise as an alternative, there is no contractual obligation for an employee to simply accept a pay cut to 80%/£2,500 per month purely because this is the amount that can be recovered under the Furlough Scheme.
+Unless you have a lay-off or short-time working clause in contracts of employment that you could utilise as an alternative, there is no contractual obligation for an employee to simply accept a pay cut to 80%/£2,500 per month, solely because this is the amount that can be recovered under the Furlough Scheme.
 Therefore, employee agreement is required.
-This shouldn’t be that hard to obtain in the circumstances (i.e. 80% wages is a lot more favourable than redundancy and no wages), but it should be recorded in writing in order to ensure that you do not find yourself presented with an unlawful deduction from wages or breach of contract claim at a later date.
-Alternatively employers can continue to pay their employees 100% of their wage and make up the 20% difference.
+This shouldn’t be that hard to obtain in the circumstances (80% of wages is a lot more favourable than redundancy and no wages), but it should be recorded in writing in order to ensure that you do not find yourself presented with an unlawful deduction from wages or breach of contract claim at a later date.
+Alternatively employers can continue to pay their employees 100% of their wages and make up the difference.